abumq/easyloggingpp/README.md

 ```

 ##### Explanation
 Configuration file contents in above sample is straightforward.
 We start with `GLOBAL` level in order to override all the levels.
-Any explicitly defined subsequent level will override configuration from `GLOBAL` for that level.
+Any explicitly defined subsequent level will override configuration from `GLOBAL`.
 For example, all the levels except for `DEBUG` have the same format, i.e, datetime and log message.
-For `DEBUG` level, we have only date (with day and month), logging function and log message.
-The rest of configurations for DEBUG are used from GLOBAL.
-Also, notice {%d/%M} in DEBUG format above, if you do not specify date format, default format is used.
-Default values of date/time is `%d/%M/%Y %h:%m:%s,%g` For more information on these format specifiers, please refer to Date/Time Format Specifier section below
+For `DEBUG` level, we have only date (with day and month), source function and log message.
+The rest of configurations for `DEBUG` are used from `GLOBAL`.
+Also, notice `{%d/%M}` in `DEBUG` format above, if you do not specify date format, default format is used.
+Default values of date/time is `%d/%M/%Y %h:%m:%s,%g` For more information on these format specifiers, please refer to [Date/Time Format Specifier](#datetime-format-specifiers) section below

 ##### Usage
 ```c++